Modcrab/Brew_With_A_View/smoke_test.md

 - press all buttons whilst sitting on the rest menu
 - press all buttons whilst advancing time
 - press all buttons whilst exiting rest
+- check Rest works as normal if you confirm intent first
+- check Rest works as normal if you cancel confirm intent first
 - (PS5) check that sign R2 haptics are removed during rest and restored after
 - (keyboard only) test clicking button prompts in rest on keyboard
 - (keyboard only) check the keyboard prompts are centered

 ### Confirm Intent
-- check the meenu appears when switching tabs
+- check the menu appears when switching tabs
 - check the menu doesn't appear when opening meditation from the radial menu
 - check the menu doesn't appear when opening meditation via hotkey
 - check the menu doesn't appear when opening meditation via common menu home page
-- try and confirm intent when swinging your sword
-- try and confirm intent when mounted
-- try and confirm intent in combat
 - press every button on the confirm intent panel
-- check the game is paused properly behind the menu
 - check button prompt swapping
 - check you can't save
-- check the confirm intent panel is not active during Meditation or Rest
-- check the Meditation menu is not active during Confirm Intent
-- check menu sfx are in sync
-- check Meditation works as normal if you confirm intent first
-- check Meditation works as normal if you cancel confirm intent first
-- check Rest works as normal if you confirm intent first
-- check Rest works as normal if you cancel confirm intent first
 - (PS5) check that sign R2 haptics are removed during confirm intent and restored after
-- (keyboard only) check the keyboard prompts are centered
 - (keyboard only) check the confirm intent button is clickable

 ## Do the following only once